-- 3.1 District Executive recommends to Full Council: - 3.1.1 Discontinue the following Programme and Project Boards: - a.
+- 3.1 That Full Council: - 3.1.1 Discontinue the following Programme and Project Boards: - a.
 Strategic Regeneration Board - b.
 Local Development Scheme Board - c.
 The Four Area Regeneration Boards (West, North, East and South) - d.
-The Chard Regeneration Project Board - 3.1.2 Establish a Strategic Development Board with the remit and membership as set out in paragraphs 6.1 to 6.5 - 3.1.3 Establish a Chard Regeneration Programme Board with the remit and membership as set out in paragraphs 6.6 to 6.16 - 3.1.4 Establish a Yeovil Regeneration Programme Board with the remit and membership as set out in paragraphs 6.6 to 6.16 - 3.1.5 Establish a Wincanton Regeneration Programme Board with the remit and membership set out in paragraphs 6.6 to 6.16 - 3.1.6 Agree the principle of delegating a Gross Spend and Net Cost budget to the Regeneration Programme Boards as outlined in section 7 of this report, and delegate authority to S151 Officer to approve funding arrangements for Gross and Net arrangements. - 3.1.7 Agree the principle of prioritising Business Rates Pooling gains for Regeneration Programmes.
+The Chard Regeneration Project Board - 3.1.2 Establish a Strategic Development Board with the remit and membership as set out in paragraphs 6.1 to 6.5; - 3.1.3 Establish a Chard Regeneration Programme Board with the remit and membership as set out in paragraphs 6.6 to 6.16; - 3.1.4 Establish a Yeovil Regeneration Programme Board with the remit and membership as set out in paragraphs 6.6 to 6.16; - 3.1.5 Establish a Wincanton Regeneration Programme Board with the remit and membership set out in paragraphs 6.6 to 6.16; - 3.1.6 Agree the principle of delegating a Gross Spend and Net Cost budget to the Regeneration Programme Boards as outlined in section 7 of this report, and delegate authority to S151 Officer to approve funding arrangements for Gross and Net arrangements; - 3.1.7 Agree the principle of prioritising Business Rates Pooling gains for Regeneration Programmes; - 3.1.8 That the constitution and financial procedure rules are amended to reflect the proposed delegations.